ValRudyka/hotel-app/README.md

+# Hotel "Wild oasis"

+This is an internal application, where users can manage everything about hotel: bookings, cabins, guests.
+Each user is an employee,

+who have next opportunities: check in guests, check out them, create bookings, registrate their colleagues.
+API was built with usage of

+Supabase.
+Stay management: contexts.
+Styling: styled-components.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.